pfheatwole/thesis/source/introduction.rst

 in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.
-Because a glider is constantly spending energy to counteract the force of gravity, the pilot must recognize the wind patterns as quickly as possible to minimize energy loss.
-Experienced pilots assess the nearby air currents by observing vegetation, birds, or other pilots, but they can also leverage knowledge gained from previous flights: although local wind configurations are difficult to predict, they can exhibit recurring patterns.
+Because a glider is constantly spending energy to counteract the force of gravity, the pilot must recognize the wind patterns as quickly as possible to minimize energy loss. [[Awkward;
+I'm trying to say "time has an energy cost"]] Experienced pilots assess the nearby air currents by observing vegetation, birds, or other pilots, but they can also leverage knowledge gained from previous flights: although local wind configurations are difficult to predict, they can exhibit recurring patterns.
 By learning those patterns a pilot can assess the current wind conditions more quickly and with better odds of success, and can prioritize flying to areas that are likely to support their flight goals.

 ..
 Establishing a niche (Problem and Significance):